nelsonpecora/quiz-text/README.md

 Mix and match commas and hyphens for weird ranges
 {1, 1, 2, 3-5} Less | Fibonacci | More

+A question with a category
+{1-5} Less | More
+-A Cool Category-
 ```

 # Contributing